MahendraShaji/MahendraShaji.github.io/_posts/2017-05-19-project-about-data-science.md

 ### Inference
 Part1:
-From the 2 models I have implemented and tested some of the main features that are directly affecting the salary are classification/ industry of job, which are Information & Communication Technology, Consulting & Strategy, Education & Training, Marketing & Communications.
-It also shows location have an impact.
+From the 2 models I have implemented and tested some of the main features that directly affect salary are classification/ industry of job, which include Information & Communication Technology, Consulting & Strategy, Education & Training, Marketing & Communications.
+It also shows that location has an impact.
 If we look through the key words or group of words that have impact on Salary some of them are "business intelligence", "big data", "business development", "advanced analytics", "data analysis", "data driven",  "high performing".

 Part2:
 Here I have tried to predict whether a job title is Data scientist/Analyst from the job description.
-Implemented 2 models Naive Bayes Classifier and Logistic Regression.
-Tried implementing the model with 20% test data and with full dataset as well.
-For both models both ROC and classification report seems to be great.
-Both the models seems to be good which can also be used for predicting the title with the JD's for further scrapping or for internal use.
+I implemented 2 models Naive Bayes Classifier and Logistic Regression.
+I tried implementing the model with 20% test data and with full dataset as well.
+For both models ROC and classification report seem to be great.
+Both the models seems to be good and can also be used for predicting the title with the JD's for further scrapping or for internal use.

 ### Conclusion

 Part1: Here I have implemented mainly 2 models to make it a classification problem.
-Here I have tried to predict high and low salary.
-Implemented mainly 2 models, one is Logistic regression and second a Decision Tree.
-Both of the classification seems to be a good predictor with approximately 75% area in ROC curve.
+High and low salary implementing mainly two models, logistic regression and a decision tree.
+Both the classification seems to be a good predictor with approximately 75% area in ROC curve.
 From both the models I have found out the key skills and features that are related to the salary.
 Part2: I again checked through 2 models and the prediction through the job description worked well.